deepnoid-ai/DEEP-MET/README.md

 # DEEP-MET

-Automated brain-metastasis MRI segmentation framework for our submission to the **BraTS-MET 2026** challenge (Task 1).
+Automated brain-metastasis segmentation framework for our submission to the **BraTS-MET 2026** challenge (Task 1).

 The framework combines two self-configuring medical-imaging pipelines: